LSinus/PoliMi-To-Calendar/README.md

 ## Install

-[Chrome Web Store](https://chrome.google.com/webstore/detail/polimi-to-calendar/ocaccbhchdiogfnjofhmeeblcejdokeg?hl=it) (By now the logIn service with Google is still under revision by google cloud team)
+Install from [Chrome Web Store](https://chrome.google.com/webstore/detail/polimi-to-calendar/ocaccbhchdiogfnjofhmeeblcejdokeg?hl=it) (By now the logIn service with Google is still under revision by google cloud team)
 <br>
 <br>